bhuvanaindukuri/aws-templates/cloud-practitioner/security.md

   - Further grouped into subnets
   - To allow external traffic a gateway can be used
   - To allow only specific traffic a Virtual private gateway can be used
+  - Private link can be used to connect multiple VPCs and avoid traffic in the internet
+  - 2 types of VPC endpoints available
+    1. Gateway endpoint
+    2. Interface endpoint
+  - Each VPC has a router/route table
+    - A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
+    - Each subnet in your VPC must be associated with a route table; the table controls the routing for the subnet.
+A subnet can only be associated with one route table at a time, but you can associate multiple subnets with the same route table.

 Subnet
   - Grouping within the VPC